 The Digital Services Librarian is available to help with course-related copyright permission requests.
-When requesting assistance, please submit the information below as soon as possible.
-It is preferable to work with authors directly, but that process can take 4-6 weeks.
-The alternative, processing materials through the Copyright Clearance Center, almost always involves royalties that must be paid by students.
+When requesting assistance, please submit bibliographic and course information as soon as possible.
+The BYU Copyright Licensing Office has obtained blanket permission to use many educational materials for the whole campus.
+In the absence of a blanket license, we will attempt to acquire copies of ebooks for students to access.
+The final option, individual licensing through the Copyright Clearance Center, almost always involves royalties that must be paid by students.

 Educational uses are not, per se, Fair Uses.
 An educational use is most likely to be considered fair when it is one-time, last-minute, does not involve fiction or drama*, and is limited in scope.
 In those circumstances, obtaining timely permission is recognized to be difficult.
 But even the Fair Use of copyrighted items should be reported to the Digital Services Librarian for record-keeping.